openeuler-mirror/community/en/technical-committee/README.md

 # Technical Committee

-The openEuler Technical Committee (TC for short) is the technical decision-making body of the openEuler community and is responsible for the coordination of technical decisions and technical resources in the community.
+The openEuler Technical Committee (TC for abbreviation) is the technical decision-making body of the openEuler community and is responsible for the coordination of technical decisions and technical resources in the community.
 There'll be no more than 9 members of TC, and responsibilities will be assigned every year.

 # The main responsibilities of the technical committee are: